THE SMART CITIES CHALLENGEWatch our final submission video

 This Challenge will empower communities across the country to address local issues their residents face through new partnerships, using a smart cities approach.
 A smart cities approach means achieving meaningful outcomes for residents through the use of data and connected technology.
 This approach can be adopted by any community, big or small.

 We asked British Columbians how data and connected technology can improve our community.
-Inspired by your ideas, we submitted a proposal.
+Inspired by your ideas, we submitted our final bid on March 5.

 We know the nation’s most innovative digital technology solutions start right here in Vancouver and Surrey.